thexpiredpear/pb-api/README.md

 # pbAPI
-pb-API is incredibly complex php that serves your php web app easily A example API request asking for the current date
+pbAPI is incredibly complex php that serves your php web app easily A example API request asking for the current date
 ```php
 <?php